Delta WASP 40100 Clay: Professional Ceramic 3D Printer for Fluid-Dense Materials

 What support and warranty come with the Delta WASP 40100 Clay?

-The WASP 40100 LDM includes a 24-month warranty for private clients and 12 months for businesses with a VAT number.
+The WASP 40100 LDM includes a 24-month warranty for private clients in the EU, and 12 months for all other clients.
 WASP covers labor and replacement of defective parts after inspection, while customers cover shipping costs.
 Warranty service requires the original invoice and packaging.

 The WASP 40100 LDM includes access to a WASP Academy online course covering setup, operation, and maintenance.
 Technical support offers guidance on printing and troubleshooting, while advanced training and optimization are available through tailored courses or services.
 Basic print profiles are provided via the WASP download section to help users achieve reliable results.